NerdcoreSteve/fetch/README.md

-# fetch
-An example project for showcasing the fetch api
+A fetch api example with a Node/Express back-end